angus-c/just/README.md

 sumByOne(20); // Returns value returned by the function sumByOne(20); // Cache hit!
+sumByOne(10); // Returns value returned by the function

 // Returns always from cache, because the second function is returning true for all cases const sum = memoize(function(a, b) {